Arnav-panjla/Robo-Drone/README.md

 - **Remote Control**: Control the drone using a joystick and switches on the remote controller.
 - **Stability and Responsiveness**: Utilizes PID control and BMX160 sensor feedback filtered thruogh kalman filter to maintain stable flight.
 - **Customizability**: Fully customizable components for future modifications and enhancements.

+## Theory Used 📚

+In addition to fundamental principles of electronics and mechanics, several advanced concepts were utilized in the development of this project:

+- **PID Control**: Implemented to ensure precise control of motor speed and positioning, allowing for smooth and stable flight dynamics in the drone.

+- **Kalman Filter**: Used for sensor fusion and to improve the accuracy of position and velocity estimates, helping to filter out noise from sensor data.

+- **Quadcopter Mechanics**: Understanding the principles of quadcopter flight dynamics, including thrust, lift, and stabilization, was crucial for effective design and control.

+- **3D Design**: Leveraged 3D modeling techniques to design custom parts and structures for the drone, optimizing weight and aerodynamics.

+- **ESP32 Wi-Fi Communication**: Integrated Wi-Fi capabilities of the ESP32 to enable wireless control and telemetry, enhancing the operational range and functionality of the drone.

+These theories and technologies collectively contributed to the successful implementation and performance of the drone project.

 ## Usage 📡